 - Experiencing financial pressure from increased expenses due to educational costs.

-- Becoming engaged in learning process due to many outside distractors, which can also make them less likely to persist.
+- Difficulty becoming engaged in learning process due to many outside distractors, which can also make them less likely to persist.

 - Uncertainty over how to efficiently manage their time — not sure how much time will be needed to succeed academically.